haringsrob/laravel-page-builder/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/haringsrob/laravel-page-builder.svg?style=flat-square)](https://packagist.org/packages/haringsrob/laravel-page-builder)

-Laravel page builder is a package for Laravel that allows you to easily construct pages using a customer [Laravel Nova](https://nova.laravel.com) field and Laravel Blade components.
+Laravel page builder is a package for Laravel that allows you to easily construct pages using a code definition or in a custom [Laravel Nova](https://nova.laravel.com) field and Laravel Blade components.

 I made this package as I like the idea of page builders, but I really dislike the idea of unstructured data or html stored in the database.

 I want to have the ability to define components easily (blade) and stick with how I would make regular templates.
 In addition to that, I want to have the ability to modify the components I create when a visual change is needed, without needing to rebuild the page.

 The contents of the page builder are stored in a structured json object.

 The package provides a few example components, but components should still be added by your project.

-**Disclaimer:** This package is a prototype/under development, feel free to use it and provide feedback or  pull requests to help improve it.
+**Disclaimer:** This package and its documentation is a prototype/under development, feel free to use it and provide feedback or pull requests to help improve it.

 ## Installation